zipscene/common-query/README.md

 # zs-common-query

-A javascript implementation of the MongoDB query and update syntax.
+A javascript implementation of the MongoDB-style query and update syntax.
 It also has some useful methods built on top, and provides an extensible framework for adding new query and update operators.

 ## Basic usage